 When strolling through Old Town Scottsdale, you must stop to admire the Old Adobe Mission.

 The mission was built by Mexican settlers in 1937 using adobe, which is a mixture of earth and other organic materials.
 The mission features stunning stained glass windows, which is certainly a sight to behold.

 I highly recommend going on a small group tour of Old Town Scottsdale with an experienced and knowledgeable guide who can give you a lot of the background and history of the area.

-If you’re looking for a little more fun, check out this Party Bike Pub Crawl of Old Town Scottsdale.
-This is such a unique and fun way to see a new city, and you’ll be able to stop at at least three different bars during your tour.
+If you’re looking for more fun, check out this Party Bike Pub Crawl of Old Town Scottsdale.
+This is a unique and fun way to see a new city, and you can stop at at least three different bars during your tour.